damir-bajramovic/solidity-tutorial-series/README.md

 Low-level calls, like `address.call(...)` could be avoided by using an interface, but the constraint was set not to import additional contracts.

 The `EMB` token is `Ownable` just to save some time and not write the functions that we need to use ourselves.
 The `EMB` token is the control center now.

+It would be nice to add linting and formatting for TypeScript files.

+Also:
+- Scripts for verifying contracts on Etherscan
+- Scripts for running various contract functions for interacting on live-networks
+- Actually using an interface, instead of low-level calls in `Protocol` for interaction with the `EMB` token.
+- Adding tests that would cover different signature styles, which are covered by the `ECDSA` library in the `Protocol` contract, just in case.